 Social communication problems are a hallmark symptom of Autism Spectrum Disorder (ASD), however, SCD can occur in individuals who do not meet the diagnostic criteria for ASD.

-Growing up as an aspie/SCD kid in the seventies and eighties in Britain - no one had heard of autism (outside of psychiatry circles) anyway.
-Of course, those of us that are aspie/SCD didn’t even know back then.
-We just knew we felt different and saw the world differently from our peers.
+Growing up as an aspie/SCD kid in the seventies and eighties in Britain - no one had heard of autism (outside of psychiatry circles).
+Of course, those of us who are Aspie/SCD just knew we felt different and saw the world differently from our peers.

-Few people knew of dyslexia; and anyone perceived as being different, whether due to perceived sexuality, neurodiversity or otherwise, was subject to widespread disrespect.
+Few people knew of dyslexia; and anyone perceived as being different, whether due to perceived sexuality, neurodiversity or otherwise, was subject to widespread disrespect or ridicule.

 At a Glance